tomverbeure/siglent_remote/lxi_siglent_check/README.md

 The goal of this program is to gather information from Siglent scopes about the way they support SCPI.

-Some scopes have bugs, others doesn't.
+Some scopes have bugs, others don't.
 There might be subtle differences etc.

 The tool checks for the presence of known bugs, queries capabilities, records a waveform and fetches that etc.